 Scientific experts to guide you

-An expert team lead by our PKD study director and animal welfare officer Viki Schroyen helps you choose the right model option and set up optimal study designs.
+An expert team of scientists with vast experience in our ADPKD model helps you choose the right model options and set up optimal study designs for your nephrology projects.
 Curating the preclinical testing of your lead compounds with a deep understanding in the field is your solution to accelarating your drug development.

 Would you like more information?